 Forbidden Vancouver Walking Tours is a company that offers guided walking tours through Gastown, downtown Vancouver, the West End and Stanley Park.

 If you like storytelling, live theatre, history and going for walks, and you want to learn about the city’s past, we highly recommend guided tours with Forbidden Vancouver.
-They are great for both tourists and locals (ages 14+).
+They are great for both tourists and locals.

-For tickets and full details about the company’s tours, visit the forbiddenvancouver.ca website.
+Visit the forbiddenvancouver.ca website for tickets and full details about the company’s tours.

 This article contains the following information about Forbidden Vancouver: